Gender role: Communication and gender cultures

 According to author Julia Wood, there are distinct communication 'cultures' for women and men in the US.
 She believes that in addition to female and male communication cultures, there are also specific communication cultures for African Americans, older people, Native Americans, gay men, lesbians, and people with disabilities.
 According to Wood, it is generally thought that biological sex is behind the distinct ways of communicating, but in her opinion the root of these differences is gender.

 Maltz and Broker's research suggested that the games children play may contribute to socializing children into masculine and feminine gender roles: for example, girls being encouraged to play "house" may promote stereotypically feminine traits, and may promote interpersonal relationships as playing house does not necessarily have fixed rules or objectives; boys tended to play more competitive and adversarial team sports with structured, predetermined goals and a range of confined strategies.

-Communication and sexual desire

-Metts, et al. explain that sexual desire is linked to emotions and communicative expression.
-Communication is central in expressing sexual desire and "complicated emotional states", and is also the "mechanism for negotiating the relationship implications of sexual activity and emotional meanings".

-Gender differences appear to exist in communicating sexual desire, for example, masculine people are generally perceived to be more interested in sex than feminine people, and research suggests that masculine people are more likely than feminine people to express sexual interest.

-This may be greatly affected by masculine people being less inhibited by social norms for expressing their desire, being more aware of their sexual desire or succumbing to the expectations of their cultures.
-When feminine people employ tactics to show their sexual desire, they are typically more indirect in nature.
-On the other hand, it is known masculinity is associated with aggressive behavior in almost all mammals, and most likely explains at least part of the fact that masculine people are more likely to express their sexual interest.
-This is known as the Challenge hypothesis.

-Various studies show different communication strategies with a feminine person refusing a masculine person's sexual interest.
-Some research, like that of Murnen, show that when feminine people offer refusals, the refusals are verbal and typically direct.
-When masculine people do not comply with this refusal, feminine people offer stronger and more direct refusals.
-However, research from Perper and Weis showed that rejection includes acts of avoidance, creating distractions, making excuses, departure, hinting, arguments to delay, etc. These differences in refusal communication techniques are just one example of the importance of communicative competence for both masculine and feminine gender cultures.